markolly/vagrant-lamp/README.md

 # Vagrant for testing LAMP puppet configuration
-This is a vagrant installation to test a puppet configuration for LAMP.
+This is a vagrant installation to test a puppet configuration for LAMP on Ubuntu 1604.
 It will create two boxes and install the puppet configuration.

 ## Virtualbox
 This was tested on v5.2.8.
 Download VirtualBox Platform and VirtualBox Extension Pack from: Install virtualbox: https://www.virtualbox.org/wiki/Downloads